Kimserey/DataExpenses/README.md

 You must know the data and understand it clearly which requires a lot of time.
 Fortunately, I am intimate with my own expenses therefore I am creating this application with the goal of finding patterns and behaviours which I can correct for long term savings!

-# Questions yet to be answered
+# Questions yet to be answered and ideas to be implemented

 Is there a correlation between: